 The routes built by the CASSIO Montana club, a non profit organization, were based on donations and volunteers.
-In order to support development of future routes and maintenance of existing ones, you can make a small donation – all details here, but in Romanian.
+In order to support development of future routes and maintenance of existing ones, you can make a small donation by contacting the mountain club.

 Mandatory gear: alpine helmet, alpine harness, via ferrata set.
 Optionally, gloves.

 Return trail: You can return to the starting point in about 10 minutes, by following a trail through the woods.